 The discrepancy between your books of accounts and bank account balances can be caused by small expenses that go uncorrected.
 Therefore, it is wise to reconcile your accounts – from your business’s cash in the bank to its payable accounts.
 This will help you to track your business financial situation effectively.

 How does your enterprise manage its petty transactions?
 It’s very easy to perceive petty cash transactions as unimportant but it crucial for your business to keep a record of all its spending regardless how insignificant they may seem.
 Having a good record of all transactions helps you to manage your finances well as your business grows.

 Poor communication with your bookkeeper

 It is important to ensure that your bookkeeper knows what’s going on in your business.
 With that, your business can keep full and updated information regarding the transactions.
 If the bookkeeper is not updated on the daily transactions, then, some of the transactions may not be recorded, and this could result in serious problems and a lot of work when your accountant will be balancing all accounts at the end of your business’s accounting period.

 Therefore, it is essential to ensure that the bookkeeper receives clear and updated information regarding transactions.
 This will make both the bookkeeping and accounting processes easier.

 These common accounting mistakes appear small but have an adverse impact on your business.
 Therefore, it is important for businesses to engage a professional accounting firm in Singapore (See how competent accountant help you save) to avoid all these accounting mistakes.
-If you don’t know where to get accounting and bookkeeping services, contact us.
+If you don’t know where to get accounting and bookkeeping services in Singapore, contact us.